mrnust/mrnust/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Muhammad Rayyan
 =======================================================================================================================================

-Software Engineer | Data Scientist | AI engineer
+Deep Learning & AI Research
 ------------------------------------------------

 Enthusiastic Software Engineering student at NUST with a keen interest in AI and a passion for astrophysics.
 Proficient in Machine Learning, Deep Learning, Computer Vision, and NLP.
 Eager to apply AI advancements to revolutionize agriculture, astronomy, healthcare, and education sectors, aiming to make a meaningful impact on society.